richbl/go-distributed-motion-s3/README.md

 Alternatively, the *Always On* feature uses time-of-day to enable/disable the surveillance system. **DMS<sup>3</sup>Server** will look at the time range specified, and if the current time falls between the time range, the motion detection application of all client devices will be started.
 Once the current time falls outside of the specified time range, the motion detection application for each device client is then stopped.

 > Note that **DMS<sup>3</sup>Server** *only signals to participating device clients* the current state of the video surveillance system.
-Each device client is ultimately responsible for starting/stopping its local instance of a motion detection application
+Each device client is ultimately responsible for starting/stopping its local instance of the installed motion detection application

 ### **DMS<sup>3</sup>Client** Operation